-With respect to the Higher Education Opportunity Act requirements, National Park Community College (NPCC) establishes the following Code of Conduct.
+With respect to the Higher Education Opportunity Act requirements, National Park College (NPC) establishes the following Code of Conduct.
 The Institution and its employees certify the following:

 1. No action will be taken by financial aid staff that is for their personal benefit or could be perceived to be a conflict of interest.

 2. Information provided by the financial aid office is accurate, unbiased, and does not reflect preference arising from actual or potential personal gain.

 3. Institutional award notifications and/or other institutionally provided materials shall include the following: